Visualizing Image Content to Explain Novel Image Discovery: Methods

 \subsection{Novelty Detection with Explanations}

 To detect novel images within a data set, we employed the DEMUD method \citep{wagstaff:demud13}.
-We chose DEMUD due to its demonstrated superiority to other methods for class discovery and its unique capability to generate per-selection explanations.
-DEMUD incrementally builds a model of what is known about a data set $\mathbf{X}$, employing a singular value decomposition (SVD) to model the most prominent data components.
+We chose DEMUD due to its demonstrated superiority to other methods for class discovery and its unique capability to generate per-selection explanations.{DEMUD is a class discovery method that is uniquely able to generate per-selection explanations.
+Other methods such as SEDER \citep{he:seder09}, CLOVER \citep{huang:clover13}, and RXD \citep{reed:rxd90} do not provide such explanations.} DEMUD incrementally builds a model of what is known about a data set $\mathbf{X}$, employing a singular value decomposition (SVD) to model the most prominent data components.
 DEMUD iteratively selects the most interesting remaining item, with respect to the current SVD model, and then updates the SVD model to incorporate (learn) the newly selected item.
 Interestingness (or novelty) is calculated using reconstruction error, where a higher error indicates more novelty.
 Reconstruction error $R$ for each item $\mathbf{x}$ is calculated as

 where $\mathbf{U}$ is the current set of top $k$ eigenvectors from the SVD of $\mathbf{X_s}$, the set of already selected items, and $\mu$ is the mean of all previously seen $\mathbf{x} \in \mathbf{X_s}$.
 The number of principal components for the SVD model, $k$, is a pre-specified parameter.
 The most interesting item $\mathbf{x}' = \mbox{argmax}_{\mathbf{x} \in \mathbf{X}} \: R(\mathbf{x})$ is moved from $\mathbf{X}$ to $\mathbf{X_s}$, and an incremental SVD algorithm~\citep{lim:incremSVD05} updates $\mathbf{U}$ to incorporate $\mathbf{x}'$.
 This approach minimizes redundancy in the selections, since items similar to any previously selected item will have low reconstruction error.